GodOfKebab/tls-cert-generator/README.md

 You can pull and run the prebuilt image without cloning the repo:

+Known issues: Dockerized method is not good at detecting the interfaces of your system (only matters if you run the commands like all, etc.).

 ```bash
 docker run --rm \
   -v $(pwd)/certs:/app/certs \